4d/docs/versioned_docs/version-20/Concepts/variables.md

 ## Declaring Variables

-You create variables by declaring them.
+You usually create variables by declaring them.
 The 4D language offers two ways to declare variables:

 - using the `var` keyword (recommended, specially if your code uses objects and classes),
-- using one of the "Compiler" or "Arrays" theme 4D language commands (classic language only).
+- using one of the "Compiler" or "Arrays" theme 4D language commands (legacy syntax).

+When variables are declared, they are initialized to the [**default value corresponding to their type**](data-types.md#default-values), which they will keep during the session as long as they have not been [assigned](#assigning-data).

+:::note

-**Note:** Although it is usually not recommended, you can create basic variables simply by using them; you do not necessarily need to formally define them.
-For example, to declare a variable that will hold the current date plus 30 days, you can write:
+Although it is not recommended, you can create variables simply by using them; you do not necessarily need to formally declare them.
+For example, to create a variable that will hold the current date plus 30 days, you can write:

 ```4d
  MyDate:=Current date+30 //MyDate is created